jscscheper/internship-acutelines/README.md

 pip install jupyter
 ```

-You can either open the `.ipynb` with your preffered code editor such as Visual Studio Code or via your local web browser.
+You can either open the `.ipynb` with your preferred code editor, such as Visual Studio Code, or via your local web browser.

 For the web browser option, execute: